I-A11/store-project/README.md

 Coding along with John Smilga to make an ecommerce website, Using React hooks (useState, useEffect, useReduce and useContext).
 Also use React router to navigate between different pages.
+Using Auth0 to add authentication, and stripe for payment.

 ```